FranciscoOrdonez/Compress-Images-with-k-means-cluster/README.md

 With k-means algorithm, we could compress to into a N bit color that best group(cluster) the pixels for quality compressed images.

-The project analyze two  two different algorithms for compressing images and also show the three dimensional distribution of scatter3 function in original, eight and two cluster images.
+The project analyzes two  different algorithms for compressing images and also shows the three dimensional distribution of scatter3 function in original, eight and two cluster images.

 Approach: